Good Charlotte (album): Release

 Sometime afterwards, Escolopio left the group to join his brother's band Wakefield.
 He was replaced by Nate Foutz of Vroom, who left the group after six weeks because Vroom signed a major label deal.
 Two days before the band went on tour, Dusty Bill was hired to play drums.
 The band gave him a copy of Good Charlotte and the following day, began practicing with him.
+"Festival Song" was released to modern rock radio stations on June 25, 2001.
 Between June and August 2001, Good Charlotte appeared on the Warped Tour.
 Between tour performances, the group performed at Y100 FEZtival.

-On August 6, 2001, "The Motivation Proclamation" was released as a single.
+On August 6, 2001, "The Motivation Proclamation" was released as a single in Australia.
 Following this, the band supported Blink-182 on their US tour before embarking on a tour of Australia in October.
 The group closed the year with a US headlining tour called the Uniting the States Tour, with support from Mest, the Movielife, and Midtown.
-In 2002, "Festival Song" was released as a single.
 In September 2004, the album was reissued as a two-CD package with The Young and the Hopeless (2002).
 It was reissued again in January 2010 in a box set alongside The Young and the Hopeless, The Chronicles of Life and Death (2004) and Good Morning Revival (2007).